PixelOS-AOSP/official_devices/API/changelogs/pixelos.md

 - Enabled explicit media indicator
 - Brought back monet boot animation
 - Allow picking lockscreen shortcuts
-- Switch to AOSPA's GMS
 - Switch to AOSPA's face unlock implementation
 - Pitch black mode improvements
-- Fixed an issue where the launcher in light mode would still have dark search results
+- Fixed an issue where Launcher in light mode used to display search results in dark theme
 - Fixed an issue where the wallpapers section would not open from the home screen
 - Fixed an issue where two status bars used to display
-- Fixed Google battery widget not updating
+- Fixed an issue where Google battery would not update

 # 8-May-2023
 - Merged the May security patch